 2.1 Membership.
 The Faculty of the School of Dentistry consists of academic appointees who hold titles in the series of Ladder Rank, In Residence, Clinical X, Health Science Clinical, and Adjunct.

-2.1.1 Should any additional titles be established in the Professor or Lecturer series, appointees holding the new title(s) will be members of the Faculty of the School of Dentistry.
+2.1.1 Additional Members.
+Should any additional titles be established in the Professor or Lecturer series, appointees holding the new title(s) will be members of the Faculty of the School of Dentistry.

 2.2 Voting Privileges.
-The Faculty of the School of Dentistry, functioning as a committee of the Academic Senate (SF Bylaw 100), consists of the following persons:
+The Faculty of the School of Dentistry, functioning as a committee of the Academic Senate (SF Bylaw 100), consist of the following person individuals:

 a.
 The President of the University;